l4rm4nd/VoucherVault/README.md

 ````

 > [!WARNING]
 > The container runs as low-privileged `www-data` user.
-So you likely have to adjust the permissions for the persistent database bind mount volume.
-A command like `sudo chmod -R 777 <path-to-volume-bind-mount>` should work.
-Alternatively, leave the RWE permissions in place and solely change the ownership via `sudo chown -R www-data: <path-to-volume-bind-mount>`.
+So you have to adjust the permissions for the persistent database bind mount volume.
+A command like `sudo chown -R www-data:www-data <path-to-volume-data-dir>` should work.
+Afterwards, please restart the container.

 ## 🔔 Notifications